 This also reduces the chance of appraisal failure due to purchase price being too high from multiple offers.

 If you’re already working with a broker, I encourage you to continue with him/her since work has been put into helping you.
 If you aren’t, please give me a call or email or, better yet, complete my Buyer’s Questionnaire now.

 For my sellers, I list for just 1%, by the way.
 Traditional full-service brokerage, just keep more of your equity!
 Contact me now to get started.

 Not ready to buy?
-Bookmark this page for when you are ready.
+Bookmark this page under your house shopping or home decor websites for when you are ready.